How to Apply

 The MAGES admissions committee reviews applications holistically.
 In general, we look for candidates who meet a combination of the following criteria:

-- Three years of college-level instruction (or equivalent proficiency) in a European language other than English
+- Two years of college-level instruction (or equivalent proficiency) in a European language other than English

 - If applicable, a score of at least 100 on the TOEFL or 7.5 on the IELTS